mys328/OpenLive_iOS/README.md

 	you can get your vendor key at https://dashboard.agora.io

-2. update libraries at OpenLive/libs
+2. update AgoraRtcEngineKit.framework at OpenLive/libs

+3. update videoprp.framework at OpenLive

 Enjoy video broadcasting!